Skip to content

 Pull the Images

-docker compose -f "docker-compose.${GIT_BRANCH}.yml" pull
+docker compose -f "compose.${GIT_BRANCH}.yaml" pull

 This will pull the latest containers for the branch you selected.